HTML50/dict/README.md

 # dict
-a chrome extension for looking up english word easily
+a chrome extension for looking up english word easily.